-Vikram Vedha – A Well-made Pulpy Crime Thriller
+Vikram Vedha Review – A Well-made Pulpy Crime Thriller

 As an interpretation of popular child-lore Vikramadityan and Vetal, the film plays up with a police officer’s monochromatic vision of good and evil.
 Vikram (Madhavan) is an experienced cop who is part of a task force with a mission to eliminate the notorious Vedha (Sethupathi) and his gang.
 The film opens with a well-crafted encounter sequence where Vikram casually walks through an old building, effortlessly striking up conversation with other members of his force.
 Before long, he blasts through a door and shoots up all the gang members without any hesitation or remorse.
 Vikram later says he can soundly sleep after a successful encounter because he knows that world is better off without these gangsters.
 But already Vikram’s righteousness is brought to question, especially when he shoots down an alleged gang member who holds no weapon and tries to surrender.
 Vikram frames the crime scene to cook-up the perfect forensics report, and yet he fiercely believes to be on the right side of law.